dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-remotecontroller.md

 ## Mobile Remote Controller

 A simulated remote controller on the mobile device to control the aircraft when the physical remote controller is absent.
-It can simulate the vertical and horizontal movement of the left and right stick, which changes the aircraft's attitudes (Pitch, Roll, Yaw and Throttle).
+It can simulate the vertical and horizontal movement of the left and right stick, which changes the aircraft's pitch, roll, yaw and throttle.
 The mobile remote controller only supports **Mode 2** control style and [P-Mode](#P-Mode-Positioning).

 It is only supported by Mavic Pro using WiFi.